alihaydarkurban/Socket-Programming/WebServer/README.md

 ```
 ***
 #### Running
-Open your terminal and go to the same path with the files and typed these:
+Open your terminal, go to the same path with the files and enter this:
 ```
 py -2 WebServer.py
 ```